 U.S. jobs data and a European Central Bank meeting this week may offer hints about future monetary stimulus strategy, which could affect investor sentiment.

-"The geopolitical factor is one that it's not easy to predict," Societe Generale analyst Robin Bhar said, "and that could keep gold above $1,300 just on its own."
+"The geopolitical factor is one that it's not easy to predict," Societe Generale analyst Robin Bhar was quoted by Reuters as saying.
+"And that could keep gold above $1,300 just on its own."

 On Sunday, Iraqi army tanks and armoured vehicles arrived in the northern city of Tikrit, Reuters reported.
 It was the second day of fighting to retake the city from Sunni militants occupying large parts of the country.

-In Ukraine the same day, forces loyal to Kiev battled pro-Russian separatists around the city of Slaviansk, Reuters said.
+In Ukraine the same day, forces loyal to Kiev battled pro-Russian separatists around the city of Slaviansk, the news agency said.
 The fighting dashed a truce that was supposed to last until Monday night.

 Gold futures for August delivery traded Monday morning at $1,320.80 per ounce on the Comex division of the New York Mercantile Exchange, roughly on par with $1,320 seen Friday.